App version: 0.1.0

 How Difficult Is It to Refinance?

 Refinancing is typically a relatively simple process.
-The path on how to refinance an auto loan begins with finding the right lender for you.
 After comparing your options and getting your paperwork ready, you can submit an application with the lender of your choice.Once you’ve submitted your application and the required information, lenders may provide loan approval as soon as the same day.
 Online lenders in particular may offer a quick turnaround time, and subprime borrowers may qualify for bad credit refinancing.

 How Long Does It Take to Refinance a Car?